softindex/datakernel/README.md

 ### [Promise](https://github.com/softindex/datakernel/tree/master/core-promise)

-Promise module resembles JavaScript Promise and is alternative to Java's `CompletionStage`.
+Promise module resembles JavaScript Promise and is an alternative to Java's `CompletionStage`.
 It allows to organize asynchronous code in convenient way by creating chains of operations which are wrapped in `Promise`s.
 They have a minimalistic and extremely fast single-threaded implementation with minimal overhead and memory consumption.